Stop flushing billions down the drainMarch 21, 2019

 State of Pennsylvania unemployment compensation system

-Pennsylvania cancelled the modernization of its 40-year-old unemployment compensation system in August 2013 after the IT project had fallen 42 months behind schedule and gone $60 million over its original $106.9 million budget.
+Pennsylvania canceled the modernization of its 40-year-old unemployment compensation system in August 2013 after the IT project had fallen 42 months behind schedule and gone $60 million over its original $106.9 million budget.

 California Department of Motor Vehicles IT modernization